mr7495/RetinaNet_Motile_objects_Detection/README.md

 <img src="/images/Accuracy-1.jpg" width="50%" height="1%"><img src="/images/Average_Precision-1.jpg" width="50%" height="1%">
 <img src="/images/F1_measure-1.jpg" width="50%" height="1%"><img src="/images/Recall-1.jpg" width="50%" height="1%">

+It is obvious that the concatenation of consecutive frames results in much better training output.

 The code has been tested on video samples with 25 frames and the sample of used annotations has been shared in annotation sample.csv file.